-Heavy flows of hot water until the water heater is cold - then stops until water reheats The water heater must be switched off at the isolating switch or switchboard.
+Heavy flows of hot water from the temperature pressure relief valve until water heater is cold then stops until water reheats

+If this occurs when the water heater is being boosted by the electric booster heating unit, then the water heater must be switched off at the isolating switch or switchboard.
 Phone Rheem Service or their nearest Accredited Service Agent to arrange for an inspection.